jamesphilbrick/personal-site/docs/projects.md

 # Projects
 ## Engineering
-[Projects - Engineering](projects-engineering.md) - For work and engineering projects.
+- [:simple-autodesk: | Inventor Templates Manager](wps-templates-manager.md) - `Inventor, Excel, User-Friendly` - Using Excel to define Inventor templates and automatically copy, rename, and reference them to a contract-specific folder.

+This list is truncated.
+See [Projects - Engineering](projects-engineering.md) for the full list.
+## Programming
+- [:simple-commodore: The Mandelbrot set on the Commodore 64](mandelbrot-set-on-the-c64.md) - `Application, C64 BASIC, Mathematics` - My first proper program written for the C64 shortly after receiving one as a birthday present.

+## Art

+## Photography

 ## Miscellaneous

-- [:simple-commodore: The Mandelbrot set on the Commodore 64](mandelbrot-set-on-the-c64.md) - `Application, C64 BASIC, Mathematics` - My first proper program written for the C64 shortly after receiving one as a birthday present.
+See also:

+- [Projects on the Back Burner](projects-to-do.md) - my project to do list, for personal reference.